ax-va/Pytest-Okken-2022/application_under_test.md

     return db_path
 ```

-## Implementation of the CLI and database
+## Implementation of the API, CLI and database layers

+The API is implemented in `api.py`.

 The CLI is implemented in `cli.py` with the dependency on two third-party packages:
 - Typer https://pypi.org/project/typer/